 STUDIES and ARTICLES

-Here is some of the information I recently shared in my July newsletter.
+Here is some of the information I recently shared in the August newsletter.
 Each newsletter has a specific focus.
-This month is focused on neck pain and injuries.
-If you would be interested in receiving my newsletters, please head over to my contact page and sign up.
+This newsletter is focused on the lymphatic system and lymph drainage therapy.
+If you would be interested in receiving my newsletters, which include links to the studies as well as special offers and sales coupons, please head over to my contact page and sign up.

 TABLE OF CONTENTS